 Recent years have seen record low interest rates and investors starved for strong yields.
 As such, many have turned to the comfort of dividend-yielding securities to maintain a steady stream of income for their portfolios.
-While this method has generally been effective, it has caused investors to overlook some vital asset classes, like commodities.
-When most investors think of commodities, they think of futures contracts or ETFs that track said futures; nowhere in their mind is a dividend yield.
+While this method has generally been effective, it has caused investors to overlook some vital asset classes such as commodities.
+When most investors think of commodities, they think of futures contracts or ETFs that track said futures; nowhere in their mind is there a dividend yield.
 But there are a number of more indirect plays on the commodity world that offer dividend yields that should not be overlooked [see also 12 High-Yielding Commodities For 2012].

 To find these yields, investors and advisors will have to look to the equity side of the equation.
-This will typically involve miners or producers of commodities who still have heavy ties to the underlying asset, but are not necessarily a direct play on it.
+This will typically involve miners or producers of commodities who still have heavy ties to the underlying asset but are not necessarily a direct play on it.
 A great example comes from the Junior Gold Miners ETF (GDXJ).
-This fund tracks a basket of small cap gold miners to allow investors to make an equity spin on this precious metal.
-But GDXJ also has another draw, its dividend yield is just north of 5%, allowing it to amass more than $2 billion in total assets.
+This fund tracks a basket of small-cap gold miners to allow investors to make an equity spin on this precious metal.
+But GDXJ also has another draw: its dividend yield is just north of 5%, allowing it to amass more than $2 billion in total assets.